localstack/localstack-blog.github.io/content/2024-03-15-exploring-s3-mocking-tools-a-comparative-analysis-of-s3mock-minio-and-localstack/index.md

 In this testing phase, we encountered a significant number of tests that had failed.
 Consequently, we took it upon ourselves to thoroughly analyze the results of these tests.
 We established a system to organize and categorize the results into four distinct classes for a more streamlined analysis.
 These classes included 'Passed', where the test completed successfully; 'Missing Exception', where the test failed due to an unexpected lack of exception; 'Imparity', where the test failed due to a response lacking specific attributes; and finally, 'Not Supported', where the test could not be carried out due to the lack of necessary support or resources.

-It's important to note that for MinIo, we had to make several modifications to the tests.
+It's important to note that for MinIO, we had to make several modifications to the tests.
 These included forcing the signature_version of the boto client and setting up an access key and secret key that were previously created in the tool console.

-{{< img-simple src="localstack-tests-s3mock-minio.png" alt="LocalStack S3 Tests executed against S3Mock and Minio" width="800">}}
+{{< img-simple src="localstack-tests-s3mock-MinIO.png" alt="LocalStack S3 Tests executed against S3Mock and MinIO" width="800">}}

 LocalStack strives for continuous improvement to align its services closely with AWS.
 It maintains an extensive set of integration tests to thoroughly assess the features and capabilities of its simulated services, ensuring they mirror their AWS counterparts as accurately as possible.
 Given this dedication, it's understandable that other tools may not match LocalStack's parity with AWS services.

 Here are some illustrative examples where LocalStack, in its ongoing effort to achieve parity, manages to outperform other comparable tools in the market.
 The goal of these examples is to demonstrate the relative superiority of LocalStack in terms of the breadth and depth of AWS services it emulates, compared to the other tools:

 - test_s3_list_objects_timestamp_precision: The reason for this failure is the lack of parity in the timestamp.
 The timestamp is a crucial aspect of data handling and, in this case, it's not returned in the correct format, which should be in ISO 8061.
 - test_put_get_object_special_character: This parametrized test is designed to explore the potential for uploading objects that contain special characters within their keys.
 This is a critical feature to test as it ensures the systems' ability to handle a variety of object key inputs.
-Some examples of the keys rejected by MinIo and S3Mock:
+Some examples of the keys rejected by MinIO and S3Mock:
     - "file%2Fname"
     - "test key//"
     - "a/%F0%9F%98%80/"